 Spring is the perfect season for a waterfall tour in New Hampshire's Mt.
 Washington Valley.
-With a dozen accessible waterfalls, this picturesque region is one of New England's best places to view and photograph dramatic cascades.
+With a dozen accessible waterfalls, this picturesque region is one of New England's best places for a road trip to view and photograph dramatic cascades.
 In April and May, as snow melts and spring water levels rise, these waterfalls are at their most spectacular.

 And here's a real rush... seeing the falls is free, with just one caveat.

-A recreation pass ($3 for a day pass at one location, $5 for a one- to seven-day access pass) is required for stops within the White Mountain National Forest.
-Passes may be purchased at self-serve fee stations at sites that require a daily pass or at any ranger station, as well as at a variety of places throughout the Mt.
+A $5 day pass is required for stops within the White Mountain National Forest.
+Passes may be purchased at self-serve fee stations at sites that require a day pass or at any ranger station, as well as at a variety of places throughout the Mt.
 Washington Valley.

 Here, with help from the Mt.
 Washington Valley Chamber of Commerce and Visitor's Bureau, is a guide to the waterfalls within this popular New Hampshire region.
 Use these directions and descriptions to plan your own self-guided drive to one or all of these scenic falls.

 - Glen Ellis Falls: The Ellis River plummets 64 feet to the basin below in a torrent of white water at this scenic spot.
-Nearby signs describe the geology and history of the area.
+Nearby signs describe this area's geology and history.
 Directions: The turn-off to the falls is 0.7 miles south of Pinkham Notch on Route 16.
 This is also the parking area for the Glen Boulder and Wildcat Ridge Trails.
 A tunnel takes you to the other side of the highway, where you turn right to reach the falls.
 It is an easy, 0.2-mile walk to the falls.

 - Crystal Cascade: This is a spectacular, two-tiered waterfall with a dramatic, 60-foot wall of water, followed by a 20-foot plunge, ending with the river making a 90-degree turn.
 Directions: Park at the AMC Pinkham Notch Camp and take the path on the left of the Trading Post--the Tuckerman Ravine Trail.
 The falls are a 0.3-mile, uphill walk.
 For the adventurous at heart, keep going up the Tuckerman Ravine Trail, and watch the spectacle of skiers in Tuckerman Ravine on a sunny day in May.